-Use the arrow keys to highlight the character you want in the name or title and press the FIII button.
+Use the arrow keys to highlight the character you want in the name or title and press the bill button.
 That character appears in the title bar and the cursor moves to the next position.
-Pressing t toggles between the upper and lower case keyboards, t backspaces, and d deletes entered characters.
-Pressing t toggles between different keyboard layouts.
+Pressing to toggles between the upper and lower case keyboards, backspaces, and deletes entered characters.
+Pressing toggles between different keyboard layouts.
 You can use up to 31 characters including spaces in your title.